Jump to content

 Characteristics and Perils of a Religious Government

 In Ayazi's view, the first and most fundamental characteristic of a religious government is its spiritual responsibility to guide society towards faith, belief in the unseen, and the hereafter.
 He emphasizes that although faith in the religious system is originally based on creedal principles, in the context of governance, faith has tangible and functional effects on social life, such that it strengthens work ethic, adherence to the law, and the better realization of laws.
-Therefore, faith in God and the hereafter in religious governance is not merely a creedal element but a practical pillar in achieving the state's goals.
+Therefore, faith in God and the future in religious governance is not merely a creedal element but a practical pillar in achieving the state's goals.
 Accordingly, a religious government has the primary duty to guide people towards religious knowledge and belief in innate and sound doctrines to provide a suitable foundation for spiritual growth and social order (pp. 131–139).

 As a second point, the author identifies the safeguarding of morality and human values as another special responsibility of a religious government.
 While some secular governments may also be committed to ethics in areas like justice, honesty, and trustworthiness, this responsibility has a distinct depth and manifestation in a religious government.
 In Ayazi's view, religious teachings in the realm of ethics have a high capacity for implementation that can be as effective as economic and security programs.
 He believes that even in times of economic and social crises, individuals who are morally committed are more protected from psychological harm and criminal tendencies, and a more peaceful environment for collective life is formed.
 Therefore, safeguarding morality is not merely an individual recommendation but a governmental duty in a religious society (pp. 139–146).